Maji Safi Group’s Multi-sectoral Development in WASH and Agriculture

 • Both local and national government are focused on improving food security through improved agriculture practices and production.

-• The majority of residents get their water from Lake Victoria, the Mara River basin, seasonal streams and ponds, or sources far from where they live.
+• The majority of residents get their water from Lake Victoria, the Mara River Basin, seasonal streams and ponds, or sources far from where they live.

 • Waterborne and water-related diseases, such as cholera, schistosomiasis, typhoid, malaria, bacillary dysentery, and amoebic dysentery, constitute a major health burden in the Rorya District.